Quantum algorithms for quantum chemistry and quantum materials science: Benchmark systems

 There are two types of benchmarks to develop. \begin{itemize} \item the first is a benchmark that allows {quantum algorithms} (possibly on different hardware) to be compared {against each other}.
 For example, such problems could include a test suite of molecular Hamiltonian simulation problems for some specific choice of electron basis functions, fermion-to-qubit mapping, evolution time, and the desired approximation error. \item The second is curated {data from the best classical methods} for specific problems and well-defined Hamiltonians.
 Wherever possible, the data should not only include ground-state energies, but also excited-states and other observables, and if exact results are not available, an estimate of the precision should be given. \end{itemize}

 In the near-term era, suitable candidates for benchmarking may include molecular or material science Hamiltonians that can be expressed with about 50 or fewer qubits.
 Some promising candidates discussed in the literature include lattice spin Hamiltonians~\cite{childs2018toward}, and models of correlated electrons such as the 2D Fermi-Hubbard model~\cite{wecker2015progress}, the uniform electron gas (jellium)~\cite{babbush2018low}, and the Haldane pseudo-potential Hamiltonian that models FQHE systems~\cite{chen2015algebraic,dunne1993slater,di2017unified}.
+In molecular simulations, small transition metal compounds, such as the chromium dimer, have been the subject of extensive benchmarks in small and manageable basis sets and thus are a potential benchmark also for quantum algorithms \cite{williams2020direct,olivares2015ab}.
 While some aspects of these models are easy to solve classically for systems of moderate size, others remain difficult, providing room for quantum advantage.

-Naturally, there is a wide range of molecular or materials problems that could be chosen, a small number of which are highlighted in section~\ref{sec:simulations}.
+Naturally, there is a wide range of molecular or materials problems that could be chosen, a small number of which are highlighted in Section~\ref{sec:simulations}.
 One relevant factor to check when constructing a Hamiltonian benchmark problem is to verify that it is indeed difficult to simulate classically~\cite{li2019electronic2}.
 Ideally, there should be a way to maximally tune the ``complexity'' for classical simulation, which then defines a natural setting for demonstrating quantum supremacy.
 Commonly, a way to tune the Hamiltonian (in model Hamiltonians) is to change the parameters of the Hamiltonian directly.
 In more realistic settings, one may change the size or geometry of the system or the chemical identity of the atoms.